KittyGiraudel/site/_posts/2014-02-06-bringing-configuration-objects-to-sass.md

 > Being able to use configuration objects in Sass is amazing.

 Sass 3.3 is bringing maps which are the exact equivalent of JavaScript objects.
 Now that we have maps, we can do all the cool stuff we just talked about and **this is amazing**.
 All we need is an `extend` function to be able to extend a given object with an object of default parameters.

-Thankfully, this is very easy to do.
+This could have been very easy to do but `map-merge` already does it for us.
+Indeed, when merging two maps it does exactly what we want: extend one map with the other.
+At best, we could alias the `map-merge` function with an `extend` function:

 <pre class="language-scss"><code>@function extend($obj, $extObj) {
-  @each $key, $value in $extObj {
-    $obj: map-merge($obj, ($key: $value));
-  }
-  @return $obj;
+  @return map-merge($obj, $extObj);
 }</code></pre>

-Basically we say that every property found in the extended object (`$extObj`) is merged with the first object (`$obj`).
-If it already exists in the default object, then it overrides the value; else it is simply added as a new property to the object.

-If the function is *that* simple to do, it's thanks to the way Sass handles `map-merge()`.
-To put it simple, this function is both an addition and a replacement function.
-If the given key already exists in the map, it will replace it values, else it will add the new key/value pair.
+So here it is:

 <pre class="language-scss"><code>$default-object: (
   dont: you think,